-5.1.16 Encapsulation
+11.16 Encapsulation

 Let A be a root job potentially with children and follow-ons.
-Without an encapsulated job the simplest way to specify a job B which runs after A and all its successors is to create a parent of A, call it Ap, and then make B a follow-on of
+Without an encapsulated job the simplest way to specify a job B which runs after A and all its successors is to create a parent of A, call it Ap, and then make B a follow-on of Ap. e.g.:

-Ap. e.g.:
+'''

+from toil.common import Toil

+from toil.job import Job

+if name=="main":

 A is a job with children and follow-ons, for example:

 A = Job()

 A.addChild(Job())

 A.addFollowOn(Job())

-B is a job which needs to run after A and its successors B = Job()
+B is a job which needs to run after A and its successors

+B = Job()

-The way to do this without encapsulation is to make a
+The way to do this without encapsulation is to make a parent of A, Ap, and make...

-parent of A, Ap, and make B a follow-on of Ap.
+\hookrightarrow B a follow-on of Ap.

 Ap = Job()

 Ap.addChild(A)

-Ap.addChild(A)

 Ap.addFollowOn(B)

-if name == "main":

 options = Job.Runner.getDefaultOptions("./toilWorkflowRun")

-Job.Runner.startToil(Ap, options)
+options.logLevel = "INFO"

+options.clean = "always"

+with Toil (options) as toil:

+print(toil.start(Ap))

 '''